Detox and Acute Treatment Services

 Who Needs Medical Detox?

-Medical detoxification is necessary when a person has developed a physical, mental, and emotional dependency on drugs or alcohol.
+Medical detox and acute treatment services (ATS) are necessary when a person has developed a physical, mental, and emotional dependency on drugs or alcohol.
 Substance use disorder (SUD), also known as addiction, causes these individuals to abuse one or many substances to the degree that they will likely experience withdrawal symptoms if they suddenly stop using drugs or alcohol regularly.

 Since physical symptoms from most addictive substances can easily cause a medical emergency to occur, it is never recommended that any person attempt to detox without medical supervision.
-Medically supervised detoxification, or Medical Detox, provides medicines that considerably minimize physical, mental, and emotional withdrawal symptoms.
+Medically supervised detoxification, or Detox and Acute Treatment Services, provide the structure, support, stabilization, and medication needed to minimize physical, mental, and emotional withdrawal symptoms.

 Receive an instant and fully confidential addiction treatment benefits check